 Students taking this course will schedule thirty minutes per week of applied lessons under the guidance of a member of the music faculty.
 Students taking this course as part of their applied major requirement may complete it for credit twice.
 Students may not complete both their applied major and secondary areas within the same course sequence.

-Credit Hours: 1 Prerequisite: MUS-AB 253 twice Availability: Fall, Spring major requirement may complete it for credit twice.
-Students may not complete both their applied major and secondary areas within the same course sequence.
+Credit Hours: 1 Prerequisite: MUS-AB 253 twice Availability: Fall, Spring

 MUS-AB 453 Applied Brass IV